Journaling helps you explore your own thoughts, beliefs and values. It is an opportunity for reflection on your own conscious growth and development.

 From the list, choose the memories that had the biggest impact on you, where you learned the most, and where you changed any beliefs and perceptions.
 Then begin with the date and place you are in.

-Leave all judgement at the door when writing – it’s for you and nobody else.
+Leave all judgment at the door when writing – it’s for you and nobody else.
 Being honest with yourself is the key to a good journal.

 The deeper you go into your own experiences, the more benefit you’ll reap from a journal.